24th September 2023 – overcast/showers/rain SE3/5

 Miscellaneous

-The long-staying Hooded Crow put in another appearance.
+The Hooded Crow remains in residence.

 Grounded Migrants